Eurydia/project-structogram-builder-online-docs/docs/02-syntax.md

 ## Test-first loop block

 Test-first loop blocks, also known as for loops or while loops, have two components.
-I refer to the first component as the "condition", and the second component as the "body".

-Texts between parentheses are belong to the "condition" component.
+First, texts between parentheses are belong to the "condition" component.

-Texts between curly braces are belong to the "body" component.
+Second, texts between curly braces are belong to the "body" component.

 <iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?content=for+%28condition%29+%7B%0A++process%3B%0A%7D"></iframe>